richard-scryber/scryber.core/docs/index.rst

 Hello World Plus
 -----------------

-Check out :doc:`mvc_controller_full` for a full MVC example with styles and binding, or :doc:`gui_controller_full` for a full gui application example (with styles and binding)
+Check out :doc:`overview/mvc_controller_full` for a full MVC example with styles and binding, or :doc:`overview/gui_controller_full` for a full gui application example (with styles and binding)

 =========